top of page

 Quiet Diplomacy

-/ ˈkwaɪ.ət;dɪˈpləʊ.mə.si / noun /
+/ ˈkwaɪ.ət;dɪˈpləʊ.mə.si / terminology /

 RE: CONFLICT, DIPLOMACY, NEGOTIATION, PEACE BUILDING, POLITICS